 The Philippines.
-In 1992, The United States ended nearly a century-long presence in the Philippines when it withdrew from its base in Subic Bay as its lease there ended.
-Clark Air Base had been closed earlier due to the eruption of Mount Pinatubo; the costs of repairing the facility were deemed too high to be worthwhile.
-In 2014, however, with the growing Chinese assertiveness in the South China Sea, including against Philippine claims such as Mischief Reef (seized in 1995) and Scarborough Shoal (2012), the U.S. and the Philippines negotiated the Enhanced Defense Cooperation Agreement, which will allow for the rotation of American forces through Philippine military bases.
+In 1992, the United States ended nearly a century-long presence in the Philippines when it withdrew from its base in Subic Bay as its lease there ended.
+The eruption of Mount Pinatubo had already forced the closure of Clark Air Base; the costs of repairing the facility were deemed too high to be worthwhile.
+In 2014, however, spurred by China's growing assertiveness in the South China Sea, including against Philippine claims such as Mischief Reef (seized in 1995) and Scarborough Shoal (2012), the U.S. and the Philippines negotiated the Enhanced Defense Cooperation Agreement, which will allow for the rotation of American forces through Philippine military bases.

 In 2016, the two sides agreed on an initial list of five bases in the Philippines that will be involved.
-Geographically distributed across the country, they are Antonio Bautista Air Base in Palawaan, closest to the Spratlys; Basa Air Base on the main island of Luzon and closest to the hotly contested Scarborough Shoal; Fort Magsaysay, also on Luzon and the only facility on the list that is not an air base; Lumbia Air Base in Mindanao, where Manila remains in low-intensity combat with Islamist insurgents; and Mactan-Benito Ebuen Air Base in the central Philippines.77 Work at Basa Air Base is progressing.
+Geographically distributed across the country, they are Antonio Bautista Air Base in Palawaan, closest to the Spratlys; Basa Air Base on the main island of Luzon and closest to the hotly contested Scarborough Shoal; Fort Magsaysay, also on Luzon and the only facility on the list that is not an air base; Lumbia Air Base in Mindanao, where Manila remains in low-intensity combat with Islamist insurgents; and Mactan-Benito Ebuen Air Base in the central Philippines.
+In 2018, construction was completed on a humanitarian assistance and disaster relief warehouse located at Basa Air Base in Pampanga, central Luzon, the main Philippine island.
+102 In 2019, American F-16s based in South Korea deployed there for a 12-day exercise with Philippine fighter jets.

-It remains unclear precisely which forces would be rotated through the Philippines as a part of this agreement, which in turn affects the kinds of facilities that would be most needed.
-The base upgrades and deployments pursuant to the EDCA are part of a broader expansion of U.S.-Philippines defense ties, which most recently included the U.S. leaving behind men and matériel at Clark Air Base following annual exercises,78 as well as joint naval patrols and increased levels of assistance under the Maritime Security Initiative (MSI).
-Since July 2016, the Duterte government has shed doubt on the future of U.S.-Philippines military cooperation, but it continues to be robust at the operational level.
+It remains unclear precisely which additional forces would be rotated through the Philippines as a part of this agreement, which in turn affects the kinds of facilities that would be most needed.
+The base upgrades and deployments pursuant to the EDCA are part of a broader expansion of U.S.-Philippine defense ties begun under the Aquino government and continued under President Duterte with some adjustments.

 Singapore.
 The United States does not have bases in Singapore, but it is allowed access to several key facilities that are essential for supporting American forward presence.
 Since the closure of its facilities at Subic Bay, the United States has been allowed to operate the principal logistics command for the Seventh Fleet out of the Port of Singapore Authority's Sembawang Terminal.
-The U.S. Navy also has access to Changi Naval Base, one of the few docks in the world that can handle a 100,000-ton American aircraft carrier.
-In addition, a small U.S. Air Force contingent operates out of Paya Lebar Air Base to support U.S. Air Force combat units visiting Singapore and Southeast Asia, and Singapore hosts Littoral Combat Ships (LCS) and a rotating squadron of F-16 fighter aircraft.
+The U.S. Navy also has access to Changi Naval Base, one of the few docks in the world that can handle a 100,000ton American aircraft carrier.
+A small U.S. Air Force contingent operates out of Paya Lebar Air Base to support U.S. Air Force combat units visiting Singapore and Southeast Asia, and Singapore hosts Littoral Combat Ships (LCS) and a rotating squadron of F-16 fighter aircraft.

 Australia.
 A much-discussed element of the "Asia pivot" has been the 2011 agreement to deploy U.S. Marines to Darwin in northern Australia.
 While planned to amount to 2,500 Marines, the rotations fluctuate and have not yet reached that number.
-"In its mature state," according to the Australian Department of Defence, "the Marine Rotational Force-Darwin (MRF-D) will be a Marine Air-Ground Task Force ... with a variety of aircraft, vehicles and equipment."79 The Marines do not constitute a permanent presence in Australia, in keeping with Australian sensitivities about permanent American bases on Australian soil.80 Similarly, the United States jointly staffs the Joint Defence Facility Pine Gap and the Joint Geological and Geophysical Research Station at Alice Springs and has access to the Harold E. Holt Naval Communication Station in western Australia, including the space surveillance radar system there.81
+"In its mature state," according to the Australian Department of Defence, "the Marine Rotational Force-Darwin (MRF-D) will be a Marine Air-Ground Task Force...with a variety of aircraft, vehicles and equipment."104 In keeping with Australian sensitivities about permanent American bases on Australian soil, the Marines do not constitute a permanent presence in Australia.
+105 Similarly, the United States jointly staffs the Joint Defence Facility Pine Gap and the Joint Geological and Geophysical Research Station at Alice Springs and has access to the Harold E. Holt Naval Communication Station in western Australia, including the space surveillance radar system there.106